Two People Looking at Real Estate Model and Calculator

 Each of these asset classes has its own risk/reward profile as well as benefits and drawbacks.
 Be sure to carefully research each of them and perform your due diligence before making an investment.

-b) Private equity
+a) Private equity

 Private equity investments are investments in companies that aren't publicly traded.

-That said, the asset class is known for its heightened risk of loss of capital.
 It's also more illiquid and requires more upfront capital than public equities.

-c) Private credit
+b) Private credit

 When private companies need to borrow money and don't have access or don't want to use traditional banking channels, they turn to the private credit market.